minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 ## Sanity check

 Before continuing, compare your solution to the [project requirements](/reference/requirements) one last time.
+Also, is it still clear that your proposed project is indeed a solution to the stated problem?

 ## GitHub